 Are there bicycle repair shops outside of Reykjavik?

 Is there mountain biking in Iceland?

 Yes, there is most certainly good mountain biking in Iceland.
-This 3.5-hour small group mountain bike tour begins with a pick-up in Reykjavik and then heads over to Heidmork nature reserve, a wonderful and diverse park filled with trails.
-Or consider this exciting 2-hour e-mountain bike tour on the Snaefellsnes Penninsula, perfect for those who want to experience the thrills of mountain biking, but with a little extra assistance for difficult terrain.
+This 3.5-hour small group bike tour begins with a pick-up in Reykjavik and or the Blue Lagoon and then heads to the Reykjanes GeoPark, where you'll explore lava fields and volcanoes.
+Or consider this exciting 2-hour e-mountain bike tour on the Snaefellsnes Peninsula, perfect for those who want to experience the thrills of mountain biking, but with a little extra assistance for difficult terrain.